 It’s a simple concept: take warm wool, knit it into a hat, and cover your head.
 Boom.
 Instant winter headgear.

 Thanks to its utter clarity, tracing the singular origin of the wool beanie is difficult.
 Both Andean nomads and Irish fishermen alike independently developed simple wool hats centuries – and continents – apart.

-This convergent evolution has left our globalized world with a kaleidoscope of beanie styles, sporting everything from ear flaps to pompoms and sigh even beards.
+This convergent evolution has left our globalized world with a kaleidoscope of beanie styles, sporting everything from ear flaps to pompoms.

 However, for warmth with style, minimalism is your friend.
 The traditional “dock worker” beanie (thick knit, tight fit, no B.S.) is a staple for a reason.

 The foundation of any fall/winter wardrobe.
 With millennia of refinement in every stitch, the classic smooth leather boot is the perfect choice for functional (and stylish!) cold-weather footwear.
 And I do mean essential.

 Simply put, there is no reason for men living above the Tropic of Cancer to not own a pair.
 With thousands of styles and brands available, there are leather boots on the market that will fit your style.

 Rockstar?
 Chelsea Boots.
 Prepster?
 Allen Edmonds.
 Streetbeast?
 Timberlands.
 Ethically-opposed?
 Vegan leather.
 If you choose nothing else this season, make it boots.

 More: Best Boots For Men